-5. Accessorize- Jewellery, scarves, ties, hats, you name it.
+Accessorize- jewellery, scarves, ties, hats, you name it.
 These are great ways to personalise and put finishing touches on an outfit.

-7. When in doubt ask your photographer- We’d be happy to help you
+When in doubt ask your photographer- We’d be happy to help you.

 If you find any ideas in magazines or other places that you like, you can bring these with you to your pro photo shoot session.
 What you are attracted to, what moves you and what your feelings are about photography all provide a lot of insight into what your expectations are and who you are.
 Don’t ever hesitate to discuss your ideas and preferences with your photographer.

 Would you like to learn more?
-Get in touch with us or check our Professional Headshots London photo shoots out to learn what we can do to help make your first impression the right one with your pro photo shoot!
+Get in touch with us or check our Professional Headshots London photo shoots out to learn what we can do to help make your first impression the right one with a professional headshot!